fionncarr/ml1/freshq/Documentation/FreshQ.md

 The data should also not contain text in the form of strings or symbols (other than in the id column) as these cannot be passed to the feature calculation functions.
 If a text based feature is thought to be important however, one hot encoding can be completed to convert the text to numerical values if deemed particularly relevant.

 Data-types which are supported by the feature extraction procedure are boolean, int, real, long, short and float.
-Other datatypes should not passed to the extraction procedure as features creation will not be supported under such conditions.
+Other datatypes should not passed to the extraction procedure as feature creation will not be supported under such conditions.

-Functions to complete the formatting above including the tailored filling of nulls, application of a 'rolling window' and the interpolation of data are supplied within the ML toolkit and documented at (...Insert link to non fresh documentation...)
+Functions to complete the formatting above including the tailored filling of nulls, application of a 'rolling window' and the interpolation of data are supplied within the Utils section of the ML-Toolkit and documented [here](...Insert link to non fresh documentation...)
 ## Calculated Features

 The features extracted from the data are contained in the script fresh.q within the .fresh namespace and can be displayed via the syntax:

 `.fresh.feat`

-The following is a table of a subset of the calculated features and a short description this subset.
+The following is a table of a subset of the calculated features and a short description of each.

 |Function                         | Description |
 |:--------------------------------|:-------------------------------------------------|